Coderbora/osu-mapping-plus/README.md

 # osu!mapping plus

+**DISCONTINUED:** Original site already has implemented this feature, so this extension will be discontinued.
+Check out the topic from [here](https://github.com/ppy/osu-web/issues/5635).

 This extension adds subscription feature for users and automatically tracks users mapping activity.
 It has an inbox to list notifications and subscriptions.

 **WARNING:** Do not click too much on subscribe button, you can get rate-limited very easily by spamming requests.